10 Tips to Improving Hotel Customer Service

 Image

 A recent study from OpenMarket found that 90% of hotel guests in the US and UK said they would find messaging helpful during hotel stays.
 Investing in texting and digital messaging software, like Kipsu, helps achieve many of the objectives on this list.
-Hotel text messaging allows your team to respond quickly and efficiently to a guest inquiry as they text the hotel with requests or questions, while keeping the human touch entact.
+Hotel text messaging allows your team to respond quickly and efficiently to a guest inquiry as they text the hotel with requests or questions, while keeping the human touch intact.
 Tasks are easily delegated to appropriate teams to help get that request or question taken care of quickly and efficiently.
 Checking in during the middle of their stay is convenient for both sides and provides a familiar channel to deliver feedback that may not have been shared in a face-to-face situation.
 Texting makes staff available to guests 24/7, even when the guest is exploring the city, in a business meeting, or just relaxing in their room.

-Most importantly, take the time to equip staff with the tools and training they need to succeed so they feel confident in their role.
+Because of this, it’s important to take the time to equip staff with the tools and training they need to succeed so they feel confident in their role.
 68% of customers say that having a pleasant, knowledgeable representative was the main driver for their positive experience at a business.

-77% of consumers see brands that actively seek out feedback as more favorable and tend to do more business with them.
+Why is it important to seek feedback from customers?
+Because 77% of consumers see brands that actively seek out feedback as more favorable and tend to do more business with them.
 A recent University of Central Florida study found that the more TripAdvisor reviews a hotel has, the more revenue it will generate with each transaction.
 Positive feedback is great to hear.
 You learn what you’re doing well and what the guest enjoys and appreciates.
 Who doesn’t love a pat on the back for a job well done?
 Positive reviews have a huge impact on not only return visits from that guest, but also future guests that may or may not know that particular person.
 Additionally, if a hotel is able to increase its review scores by just one point on a 5 point scale, the hotel can bump up its price by 11.2% and still keep the same occupancy.
 It’s the power of great service.

-Negative reviews are sometimes hard to hear, but are just as important, if not more so, than the positive ones.
+Negative reviews are sometimes hard to hear, but are just as important, if not more so than the positive ones.
 This is a tremendous opportunity to learn where your team or property is falling short and the ability to now make improvements or adjustments.
 Responding to the guest as well as to the issue they pointed out is paramount.
 Sarah Tanford, an associate professor at William F. Harrah College of Hotel Administration at the University of Nevada, conducted extensive research on the topic and found that negative online reviews will oftentimes outweigh other decision making factors for prospective guests when they are deciding where to stay, including price and location.
 How you handle negative reviews on sites like TripAdvisor can completely turn an experience around or at the very least, will speak to future guests that you apologized or made an attempt to make it right.

-Mollie Beck, the founder of an online retail company called Continue Good, nailed the present customer service environment, “Just having satisfied customers isn’t good enough anymore.
+Mollie Beck, the founder of an online retail company called Continue Good, nailed the present customer service environment: “Just having satisfied customers isn’t good enough anymore.
 If you really want a booming business, you have to create raving fans.”
 By striving to execute on these tips (or even most of them) each day with guests, you’ll see a shift from having “guests” to “fans” and “friends”.

 Schedule a conversation.